saratheriver/YRE-2022/README.md

 ---

+### 🐍 Python installation
-🐍 To do the tutorials in `python`, clone and install the ENIGMA Toolbox repository:
+To do the tutorials in `python`, clone and install the ENIGMA Toolbox repository:
 ```
 git clone https://github.com/MICA-MNI/ENIGMA.git
 pip install /path/to/<ENIGMA>